weiym97/Covid_moonshot_project/README.md

 DataStructs.FingerprintSimilarity(fp1,fp2, metric=DataStructs.DiceSimilarity)
 ```

-We clustered the similarity values using
+We clustered the similarity values using ...

+### Murcko Scaffolds
+The Marcko scaffolds represent core structures of bioactive compounds.
+Note that the scaffolds are generic and important structural features essential for pharmaceutical activity are not presented in these scaffolds.
+However, it is an interesting first analysis to cluster the core building blocks of the compounds in our dataset.